Question 1

 Question 3

 James Bond started the craze and it hasn’t ended that fascination with the word of the spy.
 The adventurous incredible romantic hero.
-Tell us a bit about your book, Mind of a Genius.
+Tell us a bit about your book,

 Special Agent Jason Clay from the MI4 is hired to find a secret formula that was invented by famous British scientist, Malcolm Prince.
 It was a formula that could change the world, and the CIA, the Denmark Intelligence, the Australian intelligence and many other very determined individuals were also very interested in that formula.
 The competition is fierce; these guys will stop at nothing to get their hands on that formula.
 And the action moves from London, to Copenhagen, Hong Kong and